jmdx/cryptosmelt/README.md

 Then install InfluxDB 1.4 via the instructions at https://docs.influxdata.com/influxdb/v1.4/introduction/installation/

-Finally, checkout this repo and enter your pool wallet address (currently Aeon-only) as pool_wallet in `config.toml`.
-Then execute 'cargo run' and the server will listen on the ports configured in that file.
+Finally, checkout this repo and enter your pool wallet address (currently Aeon-only) as `pool_wallet` in `config.toml`.
+Then execute `cargo run` and the server will listen on the ports configured in that file.

 # Recommended tools